Students sitting in a row using laptops and studying

 Partner with one of the world’s top economics departments as we seek to understand and teach human behaviour and its impact on all areas of society.

-Aboriginal and Torres Strait Islander Economics Postgraduate Support Endowment
+2. Aboriginal and Torres Strait Islander Economics Undergraduate Scholarship

-This endowment scholarship is a needs-based fund that supports eligible Indigenous Australian postgraduate economics students with financial inequality as a barrier to education.
-It empowers students to take skills learnt through economics, back to Country, if they choose to do so.
+This scholarship is a needs-based fund that supports eligible Indigenous Australian undergraduate economics students with financial inequality as a barrier to education.

 Archibald Scholarship